userver-framework/userver/scripts/docs/en/userver/testing.md

 @snippet core/src/engine/semaphore_test.cpp  UTEST macro example 2

 The specified thread count is available in `U`-tests as `GetThreadCount()` method.

+For DEATH-tests (when testing aborts or assertion fails) use `UTEST_DEATH`.
+It configures gtest-DEATH-checks to work in multithreaded environment.
+Also it disables using of `ev_default_loop` and catching of `SIGCHLD` signal to work with gtest's `waitpid()` calls.

 ### Mocked time